 - Treatment Information - ▶ Bolus is used to achieve adequate skin dose.
 Wide margins (5 cm) should be used, if possible, around the primary site.
-If electron beam is used, an energy and prescription isodose should be chosen that will deliver adequate dose to the lateral and deep margins. - General Dosing Prescription - ▶ All doses are at 2 Gy/d standard fractionation. - ▶ Palliation: A less protracted fractionation schedule may be used in the palliative setting, such as 30 Gy in 10 fractions.
+If electron beam is used, an energy and prescription isodose should be chosen that will deliver adequate dose to the lateral and deep margins. - General Dosing Prescription - ▶ All doses are at 2 Gy/day standard fractionation. - In the palliative setting, a wide range of fractionation schedules may be used, including less protracted fractionation schedules such as 30 Gy in 10 fractions, 20 Gy in 4 or 5 fractions, or 8 Gy in 1 fraction.

-Following Resection of Primary MCC Dose Recommendations

-Adjuvant RT

-Negative resection margins 50-56 Gy

-Microscopically positive resection margins 56-60 Gy

-Grossly positive resection margins and further resection not possible 60-66 Gy
+Following Resection of Primary MCC Dose Recommendations Adjuvant RT Negative resection margins 50-56 Gy Microscopically positive resection margins 56-60 Gy Grossly positive resection margins and further resection not possible 60-66 Gy No Previous Resection of Primary MCC Dose Recommendations Unresectable 60-66 Gy Surgery refused by patient 60-66 Gy Surgery would result in significant morbidity 60-66 Gy

-or

-Consider observation

-No Previous Resection of Primary MCC Dose Recommendations

-Unresectable 60-66 Gy

-Surgery refused by patient 60-66 Gy

-Surgery would result in significant morbidity 60-66 Gy